By: Team W14-B1

 Users would be able to store and synchronize their contacts in the application within popular Cloud Storage services such as Google Drive.

-Users would be required to provide authentication for the Cloud Storage services of their choice, and then any changes to the contacts of the application would be synchronized with the copy within the Cloud service.
+Users would be required to provide authentication for the Cloud Storage services of their choice, and then any changes to the contacts of the application

 This way, users would have a backup copy of their contacts.
 Users would also be able to access their contacts from other devices, bringing about portability.